 Contact Bud via his contact form.

 PS – Bud uses Reclaim Hosting to host his online content.
-I love what they do and why they do it.
-Here’s a link to learn more – it’s an affiliate link, so I receive a small cut if you ultimately sign up with them.
+He loves what they do and why they do it.
+Here’s a link to learn more – it’s an affiliate link, so he receive a small cut if you ultimately sign up with them.